-Authorities Investigate Man Shot Outside of Carson Home Who Ran Inside and Died
+Authorities Investigate Apparently Gang-Related Fatal Shooting of Man Outside Carson Home

-A man shot outside of a Carson home was able to run inside before he collapsed and died on Sunday, authorities said.
+An unidentified man was fatally shot outside a home in an apparently gang-related incident in Carson Sunday afternoon, and sheriff’s homicide detectives are investigating, authorities said.

-Authorities were called around 4 p.m. and upon arrival to the 100 block of E. 233rd Street they found a man suffering from what looked like gunshot wounds, according to the Los Angeles County Sheriff’s Department.
+About 4 p.m., deputies were called to home in the 100 block of East 233rd Street, where they found a man suffering from what looked like gunshot wounds, according to the Los Angeles County Sheriff’s Department.

-He was pronounced dead at the scene in what appears to be a gang related homicide, authorities said.
+The man was pronounced dead at the scene.
+He had apparently been shot outside the home but had been able to run inside, where he collapsed, a sheriff’s news release stated.

 A weapon was not recovered and there is no description of a suspect.